 For more information about the progress of each section in Athens-Clarke County, please visit the project pages under the headlines below.

-The Firefly Trail TSPLOST Project includes a pedestrian and bicycle bridge over Trail Creek.
-This bridge is designated where a remnant of an old wooden railroad trestle remains.
+The Firefly Trail TSPLOST Project includes a pedestrian and bicycle bridge inside of Dudley Park over Trail Creek.
+This bridge was built where a remnant of an old wooden railroad trestle stood for many years.
 This structure is commonly referred to as the Trail Creek Trestle or the Murmur Trestle.

 This project is the final piece of the Firefly Trail within Athens-Clarke County.
 This connection starts at Hancock Road and traverses mostly along the original railroad bed.
-It follows along Spring Valley Road until turning towards Winterville.
+It follows along Spring Valley Road until turning towards Winterville on the historic railbed.